codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-11.md

 ## Minor fixes ##

 1. Forced `TextWriter` flushing in `XmlTextEncoder` to reserve buffer space for the surrogate pair.
-1. Implemented `TestCase` with nullable parameter.
+1. Implemented `TestCase` with a nullable parameter.
-1. `InvalidEnumArgumentException` definition is fixed.
+1. The `InvalidEnumArgumentException` definition is fixed.

 ## Full List of Issues Covering all Changes in this Release ##